karlapenag/cpdb/README.md

 ## Description

-This R package allows the user to get the intramolecular contacts of a specific residue from a solved PDB protein structure.
-Its use is intended to researchers in genetic mutations.
+This R package allows the user to retrieve intramolecular contacts of a specific residue from a solved PDB protein structure.
+Its use is intended for researchers in genetic mutations.

 ## Installation